 If you live in a milder climate, these are overkill.
 And for sure, these things are massive on the feet (the pair weighs 7 pounds).
 But if you’re looking for the ultimate cold-winter snow boot, or a boot that works during long periods of inactivity in the cold, the Baffin Snow Monster will keep you warm and cozy through it all.

 Kamik just can’t be beat when it comes to budget boots.
-The Greenbay boots are a fan favorite (just look at the 1,500-plus Amazon reviews).
+And the Nation Plus boots ($125) are a fan favorite (just look at the 2,000-plus Amazon reviews).
 They’re waterproof, warm, and impressively durable for the price.

-It’s worth noting, though, that these are big, burly snow boots.
-What you gain in warmth and height you sacrifice in mobility and weight.
+These are big, burly snow boots.
+What you gain in warmth and height, you sacrifice in mobility and weight.
 For more active adventures, we recommend a winter hiking boot.
 The list price is $125, but we’ve found these on sale for as low as $60.
 If you are looking for a sturdy, cold-weather boot for occasional use, this one is a no-brainer.

 Whether chopping wood or walking the dog, these boots will keep you warm and dry through it all.
 These bad boys are rated to -70 degrees F (-57 degrees C) and will keep your feet dry through the sloppiest of conditions.
 The cushioned sole offers excellent rebound and makes for a comfortable all-day boot.

-And one of the standout features is the weight or lack thereof.
-The seamless construction means they’re 30 percent lighter than comparable boots.
+And one of the standout features is the weight, or lack thereof.
+The seamless construction means they’re 30% lighter than comparable boots.
 They look burly and are built to last, but we were pleasantly surprised that they don’t feel cumbersome.
 These are also available in a tall version ($150).

-Buyer’s Guide: How to Choose the Best Winter Boot
+Buyer’s Guide: How to Choose the Best Winter Boots for Men